Art Therapy for MS

 Choose something that appeals to you and dive in.
 Draw, knit, photograph, write or create a collage of magazine cutouts with paper and glue.
 You can even get lost in a coloring book for a while.
 Whatever appeals to you, go for it.
 Let go of expectation or concern for the outcome.
 You may be surprised as to what you end up creating.

-When in creative mode, you may come to realize the constant noise and dialogue in your head went quiet as you started to really get into what you were doing.
-This experience is called ‘creative flow.’
+When in creative mode, you may come to realize the constant noise and dialogue in your head goes quiet as you start to really get into what you were doing.
+This experience is called creative flow.
 It is an elevated form of focus as the mind works out the challenges and connectivity to emotions brought about in open artistic creation.

-There is another benefit for MSers.
-We can push the boundaries with our mind/body connections.
+There is another benefit for people with MS. We can push the boundaries with our mind/body connections.
 Through working with the challenges of expressing what we wish to convey through our art, we help create new neuro-pathways.
 We can, in fact, train our brains and exercise our senses beyond the confines of daily living.

-For MSers, art and the challenges it provides can help us learn to work with and around deficits of sensation, mobility and cognitive thought processes.
+For people with MS, art and the challenges it provides can help us learn to work with and around deficits of sensation, mobility and cognitive thought processes.
 Through art, we can take back some control and have a better, deeper understanding of our bodies.

 Art pursuits have helped me break away from the monotony and sameness of day after day responsibilities and tasks.